Mr-Butterfly-cybersec/Virus_re_paper_2025/README.md

 ---

-## Contributing

-- Add sanitized analysis outputs to the appropriate `results/` or `attack_chain/` folders.
-Each contribution must include metadata and the author’s initials.
-- **Do not** add raw executable samples to shared or public areas.
-If you must share a sample with another trusted analyst, use secure channels and provide only hash references in the repo.
-- Pull requests should be reviewed by a repository maintainer before merging.

----

 ## Legal & Ethical Notice

 Possession, distribution, or intentional use of malware may violate local, national, or international laws.
 Use this archive **only** for defensive, educational, or forensic purposes and ensure compliance with applicable law and organizational policy.
 The repository owner and contributors disclaim liability for misuse.